BinodAlgo/job-portal-website/README.md

 FOREIGN KEY (job_id) REFERENCES job_postings(id)
 );

+---

 This will create a new database called "job_portal" and three tables: "users", "job_postings", and "job_applications".
 You can modify these queries as needed to fit the specific requirements of your job portal website.

+# Server Configuration

+---

+Apache Server

+---

+# Programming Language

+---

+PHP( Hypertext Pre-processor) is a backend scripting language that works very well with HTML, CSS, Js on the frontend.
+Together with MySQL as database, it powers the 90% of websites hosted today in the internet.

+---

 ---